 This covers you under the Package Travel Regulations.

-Lots of people have accidents on holiday but a lot of people assume that claiming any kind of compensation would be tricky because the accident abroad would mean you’d have to hire a lawyer in that country.
+Lots of people have accidents on holiday but a many assume that claiming any kind of compensation would be tricky.
+The reason being they think that an accident abroad would mean you’d have to hire a lawyer in that country.
 This is not actually the case.
-Compensation can be claimed with a UK lawyer, no matter where the accident takes place.
-Finding a good lawyer you are happy to work with is essential to your case running smoothly.
-They’d need to be able to keep you updated on your progress for your claim, as well as not asking for a lot of money straightaway to begin a claim.
-These days, many claims are settled as no win no fee, which basically means there’s no risk of you having a legal bill you can’t pay.
-Your legal bills are paid out of your compensation if you go this route, which can be quite a helpful thing if you’re low on funds.
+Compensation can be claimed with a UK-based lawyer, no matter where the accident takes place.
+Finding a good lawyer you are happy to work with, is essential for your to case run smoothly.
+The solicitor would keep you updated on the progress for your claim, as well as not asking for a lot of money straightaway to begin a claim.
+These days, many claims are handled on no win no fee basis, which basically means there’s no risk of you having a legal bill you can’t pay.
+Your legal bills are paid out of your compensation if you go down this route and if you lose your case, there would be nothing to pay at all.

-There are a lot of considerations to take into account when you’re looking to claim compensation.
+There are a lot of things to take into account when you’re looking to claim compensation.
 Firstly, did you know that you don’t just claim for the actual injury?
-You can also claim holiday compensation for loss of enjoyment of your holiday, emotional trauma, costs you’ve had to pay because of the incident, as well as the pain and suffering element of the injury itself.
-You’ll probably see personal injury claims calculators on many other pages but these aren’t accurate as they can’t take into account the complexities of the cases they relate to – every case is different.
-The Judicial College guidelines have produced some information on typical payouts for specified injuries though, and we have included some of this information below to give you an idea.
+You could also claim holiday compensation for loss of enjoyment of your holiday, emotional trauma, costs you’ve had to pay because of the incident, as well as the pain and suffering element of the injury itself.
+You’ll probably see personal injury claims calculators on the web but these aren’t accurate because they cannot factor in the complexities of a case bearing in mind that every case is different.
+The Judicial College guidelines have produced some information on typical payouts for specified injuries though which are included in the chart below:

 |Back injury/ies, most severe forms||From £79,890 - £141,150|